USD to ZAR Forecast 2026, 2027, 2028, 2029, 2030 –XS

 The USD/ZAR exchange rate currently stands at 16.62, its lowest level since 2022, reflecting a pronounced bearish trend.
 This development indicates increased confidence in the rand as South African inflation stabilizes near the SARB’s revised 3% target and the central bank maintains a cautious easing stance.

-The U.S. Federal Reserve’s tentative, data-dependent approach and external factors such as global risk sentiment, commodity prices, and domestic challenges continue to influence pair volatility.
+The U.S. Federal Reserve’s tentative, data-dependent approach and external factors, including global risk sentiment, commodity prices, and domestic challenges, continue to influence pair volatility.

 usd-zar-daily-updates-tradingview-2025